FatemehRajabi/insights-hub/backend/api-contract.md

 {
   "message": "Invalid request payload",
   "errors": [
-    "rating is required and must be an integer between 1 and 5", "feedback_text is required"
+  "ratings.overall_satisfaction must be an integer between 1 and 10",
+  "open_text.improve_one_thing is required"
 ]
 }

 5.3 Server Error – Unexpected Failure